 Support Black-Owned Businesses

 Supporting Black-Owned businesses is an easy and effective way to help close the wealth gap and enact lasting social and economic change.
 While it’s important to support these businesses always, Juneteenth is a great day to make it a priority!
-You can easily find Black-Owned businesses in your area with the Support Black Owned website directory and app, and if you’re local to Utah, you can find a list HERE.
+You can easily find Black Owned businesses in your area using the Support Black Owned website directory and app.
+If you’re local to Utah, you can also find a list of Utah Black Owned Companies from BLM Utah.
 In addition to supporting businesses, you can also diversify your feed and follow Black influencers and makers on social media.